jdiasn/jdiasn.github.io/content/posts/profPost2.rst

 :category: Professional
 :slug: aeronet-brazil

-Actually, on Brazil there are nine AERONET station in operation.
+At the present time, there are nine AERONET station in operation across Brazil.
 Five from these stations are placed in Amazon Region and the four others are spread out over remaining territory.
-The AOT data measured may be classified like level 1.5 and 2.0.
-This classification is associated with algorithm applied to process data.
+The AOT measured data may be classified like level 1.5 and 2.0.
+This classification is associated with algorithm applied to data processing.

 .. image:: http://gauss.geofisica.ufrn.br/~ionosfera/zedias/aot/stationMap.png